Jiu-Jitsu (BJJ) in Bangkok at Super Kick Gym

 "The BJJ Mental Coach Podcast"

-Led by Gustavo Dantas, a BJJ black belt and psychological coach, this podcast concentrates on mental techniques and approaches for achieving success in the dojo and daily life.
+Hosted by Gustavo Dantas a BJJ black belt and psychological coach, this podcast focuses on mental strategies and philosophies to accomplish success inside and outside the BJJ mat.

 "Grappling Central Podcast"